-The mission of Translators without Borders is to provide people access to vital knowledge in their language through translation and interpreting, building language translation capacity at a local level, providing translation and simplification services that are culturally appropriate, accessible and open source, and raising awareness globally of language barriers.
+The mission of Translators without Borders is to provide people with access to vital knowledge in their language.
+We do this by building language technology, increasing language translation capacity at a local level, providing language and simplification services that are culturally appropriate, accessible and open source, and raising awareness globally of language barriers.

 Location: Maiduguri, Borno

 Reporting to: Nigeria Language Services Coordinator

 Translators without Borders (TWB) envisions a world where knowledge knows no language barriers.
 The US-based non-profit provides people access to vital knowledge in their language by connecting non-profit organizations with a community of language professionals, building local language translation capacity, and raising awareness of language barriers.
 Originally founded in 1993 in France (as Traducteurs sans Frontières), TWB translates millions of words of life-saving and life-changing information every year.

 In northeast Nigeria, humanitarian organizations are working to support some 1.9 million internally displaced people (IDPs) and the communities hosting them.
 But language is a challenge: in this linguistically diverse part of the world, people forced from their homes don’t always speak the same language as the people around them.
 International aid organizations may lack the skills to communicate with everyone in their own mother tongue.
 They often also lack information about the language and communication needs of affected people.

 TWB has been providing language services in northeast Nigeria for just over a year, building humanitarian capacity for communication in the right language and format.
 A lot needs to be done.
 TWB in Nigeria is rapidly scaling up its teams and programs to support responders’ efforts to communicate more effectively, with funding from DFID and ECHO and partnerships with key humanitarian responders like the Norwegian Refugee Council, the International Organization for Migration and the International Rescue Committee.